Vhaos/vhaos.dev/content/posts/handy-shell-aliases-and-functions.md

 }
 ```

-Also, if you use _Oh-My-Zsh_, you can simply use the built in [command](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet) `take`, which does essentially the same as the function above.
+Also, if you are a `zsh` user and use _Oh-My-Zsh_, you can simply use the built in [command](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet) `take`, which does essentially the same as the function above.

 ---
 ### Concise oneline git log graph